Flight to Freedom

 And as so planned, live always by my side;

-Fond thoughts do warm, yet earth remains so cold;
+Fond thoughts do warm, yet stone remains so cold;

-I bow my head, I cannot stand the pain;
+I bow my head, no soul could bear this pain;

 If but dear god would take me to his fold.